-Emergency Loan Board Names Financial Manager For the City of EcorseContact: Terry Stanton, (517) 335-2167 join our list serv
+Emergency Loan Board Names Financial Manager For the City of EcorseContact: Terry Stanton, (517) 335-2167

 The Local Emergency Financial Assistance Loan Board (ELB) today, named Joyce A. Parker Emergency Financial Manager (EFM) for the City of Ecorse, effective immediately.
 Parker is President of The Municipal Group, L.L.C., based in Ann Arbor, Michigan.
 The Municipal Group provides organization assessments, recruitment and training, community and economic development, personnel, and interim staff services to cities, townships, and counties nationwide.
 Parker has also served as City Manager in several local units of government in Michigan and Illinois.

 Today's ELB appointment follows Governor Jennifer M. Granholm's confirmation that a financial emergency exists in the City of Ecorse, pursuant to the Local Government Fiscal Responsibility Act (PA 72 of 1990).
 The governor reached that conclusion based on a recommendation by a Financial Review Team, appointed to review Ecorse's finances in June.